skelebuda/lunnoa_automate/README.md

    `pnpm install`
 6. (Optional) Install NX Console VS Code extension.

+## Environment Variables

+1. Locate the `.env.example` file in the root directory
+2. Create a new `.env` file and copy the contents from `.env.example`
+3. Modify the variables as needed for your setup

+Note: These are the minimum required variables to run the platform.
+For full functionality, refer to `server.config.ts` for all possible environment variables and their use cases.

 ## Database Setup

 Before starting the server, you'll need a running database.
 This can be done using Docker: